Trusted WordPress tutorials, when you need them most.

 How to Add WooCommerce Product Sample Data

-First, you can navigate to WooCommerce » Home in your WordPress admin area and click on the ‘Add your products’ step.
+First, navigate to WooCommerce » Home in your WordPress admin area.
+Look for the ‘Add your products’ task in the setup guide.

 Adding products in bulk in WooCommerce